 You at 4 weeks pregnant

-You might not notice any changes in your body such as sore breasts and tiredness, but by the end of the week you’ll probably have missed your period and could be wondering if you’re pregnant.
+You might not notice any changes in your body just yet, but by the end of the week you’ll probably have missed your period and could be wondering whether you’re pregnant.

 Your baby when you’re 4 weeks pregnant